Ziv-W/ECM2414-threadpool-example/README.md

 # ECM2414-threadpool-example

-This is the Threadpool-Example from ECM2414 workshop
+TA - This is the Threadpool-Example from ECM2414 workshop